 - Are there any special offers?
 A lot of insurance lead companies run specials (10 free leads or $100 credit) for new customers.
 Make sure you know what the special of the day is so that you can fully take advantage of it.

-We’ve spent many hours researching insurance lead companies to make sure you would be able to find the best company to meet your needs.
-Take a minute to check out our insurance leads reviews to learn more about what each service has to offer.
+We’ve spent many hours researching insurance lead companies to make sure you would be able to find the best health insurance lead company to meet your needs.
+But, before selecting any name from the market, take a minute to check out our insurance leads reviews to learn more about what each service has to offer.
 Once you’ve decided on a service, click the “GET LEADS NOW!” button to sign up and start generating more sales today.